UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;
 <!-- =============================================================================== -->
-## Check GetDataRawACM0.py is running
+## Check GetDataRawACM0 service is running

 1. To check the **status** of your service, type the following command and press enter.
 ```